vernuntii/vernuntii/README.md

 8f24ad3 (tag: 0.1.0) initial commit
 ```

-Then the latest version would be `0.1.0`.
+then the latest version would be `0.1.0`.
 If we decide to change the version by ourself by tagging HEAD with `0.5.0` for whatever reason

 ```
 771c4ea (HEAD -> main, tag: 0.5.0) second commit